 Now, earbuds are more like mini-speakers that are placed right inside your ear canal cavities.
 Much like in-ear headphones, earbuds are quite portable and compact at the same time.
 However, the mini size of the speakers could prevent them from creating the desired level of sound isolation.

 Since earbuds come in a universal size (one size that should fit all), you could say the shape might cause a little discomfort for some people.
-But the different ear tips that are accompanied by the best sounding earbuds take care of that.
+But the different ear tips that are accompanied by a pair of good sounding earbuds take care of that.

 - Compact and portable